JJSalsbury/weekend-redux-feedback-loop/README.md

 ## Acknowledgement

 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.
-And thank you to my fellow students who provided support and helped great an amazing environment for collaborative learning.
+And thank you to my fellow students who provided support and helped create an amazing environment for collaborative learning.
 And of course, thanks to Prime, the subject and inspiration for this application.

 ## Support